rasbt/protein-science/glossary/README.md

 [[back to top](#table-of-contents)]

 High-throughput screening (HTS) is an experimental (in contrast to virtual screening) approach for drug discovery that were especially popular in the 1980's and 1990's.
-HTS uses automated mechanical devices, such as roboters, in order to test up to millions of chemical compounds for activity.
+HTS uses automated mechanical devices, such as robots, in order to test up to millions of chemical compounds for activity.

 <br>
 <br>